 As done for any new vaccine, passive and active surveillance systems will be enhanced to identify specific adverse events of special importance following COVID-19 vaccines in a timely fashion.
 National and international public health organizations are already working to develop guidelines and strategies to ensure robust post-market safety monitoring of COVID-19 vaccines.
 The World Health Organization’s Global Advisory Committee on Vaccine Safety and the Brighton Collaboration, an international consortium of vaccine safety experts, in collaboration with the Coalition for Epidemic Preparedness Innovations (CEPI) are developing guidelines and case definitions for monitoring the safety of COVID-19 vaccines (expected to be available online December 2020).2

 Department of Immunization, Vaccines and Biologicals.
 2012.
 Global Vaccine Safety Blueprint.
 Geneva: World Health Organization.
 Access at: https://www.who.int/vaccine_safety/publications/en/.
 Accessed: 5 October 2020.

 2020.
 Global Advisory Committee on Vaccine Safety, 27-28 May 2020.
 Wkly Epidemiol Rec.
 95:325-336.
 Access at: https://apps.who.int/iris/bitstream/handle/10665/333136/WER9528-eng-fre.pdf?ua=1.
 Accessed: 5 October 2020.

-This page will be available in the following languages
+This page is available in the following languages

 Share your questions